rubensworks/rdfa-streaming-parser.js/README.md

 ## Usage

-`RdfaParser` is a Node [Transform stream](https://nodejs.org/api/stream.html#stream_class_stream_transform) that takes in chunks of JSON-LD data, and outputs [RDFJS](http://rdf.js.org/)-compliant quads.
+`RdfaParser` is a Node [Transform stream](https://nodejs.org/api/stream.html#stream_class_stream_transform) that takes in chunks of RDFa data, and outputs [RDFJS](http://rdf.js.org/)-compliant quads.

 It can be used to [`pipe`](https://nodejs.org/api/stream.html#stream_readable_pipe_destination_options) streams to,